-Tesla shares jump after cash burn worries abate, Musk apologizes to Street
+Tesla shares rise as investors embrace cash comments, Musk apology

 Tesla had a record loss of $718 million in the second quarter, but investors and analysts focused on the positives, and more importantly on Musk’s behavior on the conference call.

-At least two brokerages raised their price targets on the stock.
+At least three brokerages raised their price targets and one upgraded the stock to “Outperform” from “Perform”.

-Musk, the eccentric billionaire, has been a lightning rod for controversies.
+The eccentric billionaire has been a lightning rod for controversies.
 He has run into trouble for snubbing Wall Street analysts to disparaging journalists critical of the company, and also for recently abusing a British caver who helped rescue 12 boys from a flooded Thailand cave.

-Shares of the company rose 10 percent to $331 before the bell.

 Reporting by Vibhuti Sharma and Jasmine I S in Bengaluru; Editing by Bernard Orr